guyleonard/orchard/README.md

  1. [orchard](#orchard)
  2. [orchard_accessories](#orchard_accessories)

+## orchard
-The first program is responsible for all of the essential tree building stages, requiring as input:
+This program is responsible for all of the essential tree building stages, requiring as input:
  1. a set of amino acid sequences contained in a FASTA file,
  2. a list of taxon IDs from an [orchardDB](https://github.com/guyleonard/orchardDB) database,
  3. a parameters file to set the options for each stage/sub-program.

-The second program is responsible for all the annotation of the trees.
-It will convert the computer-readable accessions from the [orchardDB](https://github.com/guyleonard/orchardDB) back to their original accessions and taxon names.
-Currently, it can also draw PDF and SVG trees providing Dendroscope and Inkscape have been installed.
-Eventually it will also annotate PFAM domains onto the PDFs.

-## orchard
 ```bash
 Usage: orchard -i seqs.fasta -t taxa.txt -p params.yaml -s -a -m -x